6DammK9/nai-anime-pure-negative-prompt/ch05/README_AK.md

 - Finally it can recall and output rare images, which is absent from most models, no matter finetuned or merged.

 ![xyz_grid-0231-3479101101-4096-1327-4-48-20250726215036.jpg](./img/xyz_grid-0231-3479101101-4096-1327-4-48-20250726215036.jpg)

+## Extra: Exploring model bases ##

+- After examining the "model pool" of Karmix and the AK, I found that **average merging works already**

+$ NIL1.5= \frac{NoobAI + IL1.0 + IL2.0}{3}  $

+- I think this is just *majorly sheer luck*.
+Although all 3 of them are based from IL0.1, it is insufficient to explain the survival of this simple merge.
+For example, A3 / A4 / PonyV6 are all based from SDXL 1.0, but none of them success.

+## Extra: "AstolfoCarmix": vpred merge ##

+- Uncategorized: Will move to a distinct article.
+Maybe a new model name also.

+- [Got it running in A1111](../ch01/vpred.md#extra-sdxl-vpred-in-a1111), down downloaded a new model pool, but the findings doesn't align to the eps side (i.e. current work).
+Need to figure out what is the "survive condition" again.

+- *Hopefully not tunnelvision (especially I made quite a lot of drama / feud with others)*, it should points to some fundamental properties and conditions, instead of brute force / fancy algorithm.
+I should have enough information already to figure out how the merge works.